tfullwood/canvas-contrib/SIS Integration/bash_curl/README.md

   * copy the sis_script.sh file to a folder on the *nix system
     * Copy the "csv" folder to the same folder as the sis_script.sh
-  * create a folder called "new".
-This is where you will export your CSV files to on a regular basis.
+  * Identify the name of the folder where you will export your CSV files to on a regular basis.
-  * edit sis_script.sh
+  * make a copy of sample_localconfig.sh and edit it
-    * change the access_token variable
+    * change ACCESS_TOKEN
-    * change the account_id variable
+    * change DOMAIN
-    * change the domain variables
+    * change BASE_DIRECTORY
+    * set CSV_FOLDER_NAME to the name of hte folder you identified previously
   * make the script executable
     * chmod +x sis_script.sh